AsrieltheGoat/vnpt/README.md

 ## Clone

-Use the clone option or type
+Use the download option or type (if you already installed git)

 ```bash
 git clone https://github.com/AsrieltheGoat/vnpt.git
 ```

-to clone the project
+in the terminal to clone the project

 ## You might ask